RSE-Sheffield/pando-python/episodes/profiling-introduction.md

 ## Selecting an Appropriate Test Case

 <!-- Profiling runs slower -->
 The act of profiling your code, collecting additional timing metrics during execution, will cause your program to execute slower.
-The slowdown is dependent on many variables, however the profiling covered by this course shouldn't more than double the runtime. <!-- Is this true? -->
+The slowdown is dependent on many variables related to both your code and the granularity of metrics being collected.

 <!-- Profiling may generate large amounts of data -->
 Similarly, the longer your code runs, the more code that is being executed, the more data that will be collected.
 A profile that runs for hours could produce gigabytes of output data!